Raymond M. Murphy

 Raymond Melvin Murphy (December 13, 1927 – March 2020) was an American politician from the state of Michigan.
-He served in the Michigan House of Representatives from 1983 to 1998 and Michigan Senate from 1999 to 2002.
+He served in the Michigan House of Representatives from 1983 to 1998 and Michigan Senate from 1998 to 2002.
+He was first elected to the state Senate in a special election.

 Murphy was the last surviving delegate to Michigan's 1961 constitutional convention to have also served in the Michigan Legislature.

 Murphy died in March 2020, aged 92.